 Corn snakes won’t immediately love you, and they won’t immediately want to play with you.
 They’re reptiles, not mammals.
-As such, you have to learn how to handle them safely and responsibly.
+That’s why you have to learn how to handle them safely and responsibly.

 It all starts with getting to know one another.
 This might be the first snake you’ve ever owned.
 At the same time, you’re the first human this corn snake has had to get used to.
-You’re both in unknown territory, so let’s learn how to get a corn snake to like you.
+You’re both in unknown territory, so you need to learn how to get a corn snake to trust you.

-Once they know you a little better, you can try out some different things.
+Once your corn knows you better, you can try some different things.
 For example, you could let your corn snake bathe in water for the first time.

 How to Get a Corn Snake to Like You

-- Start by sitting or standing alongside your vivarium, with the snake inside.
-Let them get used to what you look and smell like.
-Snakes use their sense of smell far more than sight, so this is crucial.
+- Spend time near to your snake’s enclosure.
+Start by sitting or standing alongside the vivarium, with the snake inside.
+Let it get used to what you look and smell like.

-- Feed the snake once or twice before you try to get any closer.
-Ideally, use tweezers at first.
-Not handling prey is a good idea because you don’t want your hands to smell like a mouse (otherwise they might think that you’re prey too).
+- Feeding.
+Feed the snake once or twice before you get closer.
+Ideally, use tweezers.
+Not handling prey is recommended because you don’t want your hands to smell like its dinner and you might get bitten.

-- When it isn’t feeding time, put your hand in their enclosure and gauge their reaction.
-Based on their reaction, you can move on to handling them.
+- Check if your snake is comfortable.
+When it isn’t feeding time, put your hand in their enclosure and gauge its reaction.

-- The corn snake striking position is easy to remember.
-They wind themselves up into an S shape and keep their eyes fixed on you.
-Of course, if you notice them doing this, remove your hand slowly and smoothly so as not to frighten them any more.
-However, do bear in mind that snakes can strike whether they’re in this specific position or not (although it’s not likely).
-Try again tomorrow.
+- Striking position.
+It winds itself up into an S shape and keeps its eyes fixed on you.
+Of course, if you notice them doing this, you should remove your hand slowly away so as not to frighten your corn further.
+However, do bear in mind that snakes can strike whether they’re in this position or not.

-- If your corn snake backs away slightly from your hand, it’s because they’re not used to you.
-This is most likely because they don’t recognize your smell.
-Don’t force your way closer to them.
-Leave your hand there for a few seconds, and see what they do.
-If they don’t move closer, remove your hand and try again in an hour.
+- Backs away slightly.
+This is because it’s not used to you or doesn’t recognize your smell.
+Don’t force your way closer to it.
+Leave your hand there for a few seconds, and see what it does.
+If it doesn’t move closer, remove your hand and try again later.

-- If the snake stays still, you’re making progress.
-Move slightly closer to them and see what they do, following the two guidelines above.
-If the snake allows you to get closer to them, you should touch them in the middle of their body.
-Don’t touch their head, neck or tail at first, as this makes them uncomfortable.
+- Remains still.
+If the snake stays still, you’re making progress.
+Move slightly closer to it and see what happens.
+If your corn allows you to get closer, you should touch it in the middle of its body.
+Don’t touch its head, neck or tail as this will make it uncomfortable.

-Continue to build your relationship with your pet by touching and stroking the middle of their body.
-If they’re comfortable with this after a couple of days, you can move on to handling them.
+Build on the relationship with your corn by touching the middle of its body.
+If it’s comfortable after a couple of days, you can move on to handling it.

 Corn Snake Handling Basics

-If you’ve never handled a snake before, it might be best to start with a snake hook.
-This is precisely what it sounds like.
-It’s a small hook that you can use to take your snake out of their enclosure.
+If you’ve never handled a snake before, then start with a snake hook.
+This is a small hook that you can use to take your snake out of their enclosure.

 - Wash your hands before any time you handle your corn snake.
 Ideally, use soap that doesn’t have a scent.
-You want them to get used to the way you smell, using both their nose and their vomeronasal system.
+You want it to get used to the way you smell, using both its nose and vomeronasal system.
 This is like a sixth sense that detects chemicals in the snake’s environment.

-- Use both hands when you hold them.
-One should be a third of the way down their body, and the other should be around two thirds or three-quarters of the length to the tail.
-This allows your snake to feel supported as you hold them.
+- Use both hands when you hold it.
+One should be a third of the way down its body, and the other should be around two-thirds or three-quarters of the length to the tail.
+This allows your snake to feel supported as you hold it.

 - Let the snake move freely.
-If you restrict them, they won’t understand why, and won’t be happy.
 Since corn snakes are constrictors, they’re likely to wrap themselves around your arm or wrist.
 Don’t worry, because this is normal behavior, and they aren’t trying to hurt you.
-It’s just the way they naturally move.

-After you’re done, lower your snake back into their enclosure and wash your hands.
-That’s all there is to it.
-Above all, though, remain cool, calm and collected throughout the whole experience.
 Snakes prefer people who handle them confidently.
-The same applies when you’re trying to figure out how to handle a baby corn snake.
+The same rules apply when you’re trying to figure out how to handle a baby corn snake.

 Best Time of Day to Handle Corn Snake

-Corn snakes are naturally nocturnal.
+Corn snakes are nocturnal.
 That means they’re most active during the night.
 However, that doesn’t mean they’re asleep all day.
-Coincidentally, snakes don’t sleep like we do because they don’t have eyelids.
-You can tell they’re sleeping because they stop moving and flicking their tongue entirely.
-Needless to say, but don’t disturb your snake if you think they’re asleep.

-Otherwise, the best time to handle them is when they’re active.
-This is typically after 9 pm.
-However, snakes have personalities just like other pets.
-Some might get agitated if you try to handle them when they’re most active.
-If this seems to be the case, handle them when they’re tired, for example in the morning.
+Handle them is when they’re active.
+This is typically after 9 PM.
+However, some corns might get agitated if you try to handle them when they’re most active.
+If so, handle them when they’re tired, for example in the morning.